zotonic/zotonic/doc/manuals/modules/structure.rst

 actions/
 ........

-This directory holds the :ref:`actions <manual-actions>` defined by the module.
+This directory holds the :ref:`actions <manual-template-actions>` defined by the module.
 Every action name must be prefixed with the word “action” and the module name (without the `mod_`).
 For example the filename for the action ``dialog_open`` in the module ``mod_base`` will be ``action_base_dialog_open.erl``

-.. seealso:: :ref:`manual-actions`
+.. seealso:: :ref:`manual-template-actions`

 dispatch/
 .........